 Hummus is a gift from the Middle East linking us to places like Israel and Jordan.
 As vegan cuisine, it can be eaten by all religions in a metropolitan city like Tel Aviv with Muslim, Jewish, Buddhist & Druze.
 Currently, the world’s largest consumers of hummus are the United States and the Middle East.
 But how healthy are all these ingredients used?
 And would glyphosate be found in your hummus?
 When you are looking to purchase hummus from a company, the quality of ingredients vary.
-But never fear, Mamavation is here!
-You’ve trusted Mamavation to bring you investigations like safer chips & salsa & safer cookware, now join us as we investigate hummus and rank each of the 70+ brands by ingredients at the very end.
+You’ve trusted Mamavation to bring you investigations like best & worst chips & salsa & safer cookware, now join us as we investigate hummus and rank each of the 70+ brands by ingredients at the very end.

 Disclosure: This post contains affiliate links to Amazon and was fact-checked by Rebecca Elizabeth Sherrick Harks, Registered Nurse.